-In 2020, be sure to give a round of applause to all of our athletes.
+Be sure to give a round of applause to all of our athletes vying for an Olympic or Paralympic spot.
 Then give another one to our vibrant amateur sport community, which gave many of them their start and encouraged them to pursue their dreams!

 3. Watch history in the making

 Saskatchewan is a little province with a big history in amateur sport.

 From Ethel Catherwood’s gold-medal high jump at the 1928 Olympics to Brianne Theisen-Eaton’s bronze medal-winning performance in the 2016 Olympic heptathlon, we have a lot to be proud of.

 Schmirler rink, anyone?
 Or how about the world-class achievements of winter Olympian Catriona Le May Doan, dual-season Olympian Hayley Wickenheiser and dual-season Paralympian Colette Bourgonje?

 A new class of athletes will make their own history at the upcoming Summer and Winter Games.
 On the road, there will be comeback stories and incredible tales of hard work and dedication.
 We’ll also get a first look at some young standouts who will be competing on the world stage for years to come.